- Design Partners

 Visit our Embedded Security Design Center for more information.

 Wireless connectivity allows wearable devices to interface with smartphones, tablets, PCs and other intelligent healthcare devices but designing wireless connectivity into wearable devices can be a formidable challenge.
 Radio Frequency (RF) circuit design, antenna design and government regulatory approvals are common sources of major time and cost overruns.
-Agency-certified, low-power Bluetooth®, Bluetooth Smart and Wi-Fi® modules offer significant time and cost savings in RF design and regulatory approval.
+Agency-certified, Bluetooth®, Bluetooth low energy and Wi-Fi modules offer significant time and cost savings in RF design and regulatory approval.

-Our full range of these and other wireless modules gives you the ability to quickly develop wireless solutions that connect to smartphones, tablets, PCs and ultimately to the cloud.
+Our full range of these and other wireless modules give you the ability to quickly develop wireless solutions that connect to smartphones, tablets, PCs and ultimately to the cloud.

 Please go to Wireless Design Center for more information.